wiloon/blog/content/post/archive-0/2011-08-19-gitolite-install.md

     Nice and easy this part, on the server:

-  server&gt; sudo apt-get update server&gt; sudo apt-get install gitolite
+  server> sudo apt-get update
+server> sudo apt-get install gitolite

   <h4>
     Creating a Public/Private key pair